CORE-GATECH-GROUP/serpent-tools/docs/examples/DepletionReader.rst

 `burned material file <http://serpent.vtt.fi/mediawiki/index.php/Description_of_output_files#Burnup_calculation_output>`_, containing the evolution of material properties through burnup for all burned materials present in the problem.
-The :py:class:`~serpentTools.parsers.DepletionReader` is capable of reading this file, and storing the data inside :py:class:`~serpentTools.objects.materials.DepletedMaterial` objects.
+The :py:class:`~serpentTools.parsers.depletion.DepletionReader` is capable of reading this file, and storing the data inside :py:class:`~serpentTools.objects.materials.DepletedMaterial` objects.
 Each such object has methods and attributes that should ease analysis.